lcdcustodio/ejb_remote_kubernetes/README.md

 4- Health Check
 ===========================

-One all of kubernetes resources were created, let's procede with health check through the following commands:
+One all of kubernetes resources were created, let's proceed with health check through the following commands:

 ```